freealise/freealise/fashion/readme.md

 + mary magdalene with drone tied to the pot to carry it
 + st.george with laser
 + old ladoga is ukraine
++ georgia as mighty hand pointing at europe

 https://www.saintjavelin.com/pages/contact-us
 monetize own clothes - how ?